This article was adapted from the Summer 2019 edition of the Family Roo newsletter, where it first appeared.

 The average homeowner spends nearly $5000 between updated landscaping and a designer.
 You will likely only break even on your investment.
 Save some money by going to your local nursery and asking for free design services.
 Add a splash of color and depth to your entry by getting a variety of plants the same color but varying heights.
 Remove overgrown shrubbery and put in a variety of flowering plants instead.

 Minor Kitchen Remodel

 With an average cost of the $14,900, the average value added to the home is only $14,600 or 98.5 percent.
-Consider refacing or painting your cabinets yourself.
+Consider painting your cabinets yourself.
 Pay for the more difficult tasks like laying new flooring, installing recessed lights, and new countertop.
 Other touches include new appliances.

 Think vinyl siding, paint, and an updated front entry.
 A fresh coat of paint is much cheaper than vinyl siding, which comes in at about $7,300 for 1250 square feet.
 Meanwhile, one gallon of paint will cover approximately 400 square feet.
 Painting may be the way to go for your budget.
 When it comes to your front entry, consider updating a tired looking wrought iron railing with an updated wood look or a fresh coat of paint.
 Entry updates recoup approximately 95 percent at resale.

 These are just a few things you can do to help sell your house for the best possible price.
 There are countless other things you can do to speed up the process, but look at the list and decide what's essential.
 Then look at your budget to see what you can afford.
 Keep in mind, the more work you can handle the lower your costs will be.